-Your symbol is Hexagram number fifty-nine, a state of moral degradation that can be rectified through belief in a higher power.
-When the king sets up his altar and becomes immersed in faith, then great things can once again be accomplished.
+Hexagram Fifty-nine shows a state of moral degradation that can be rectified through belief in a higher power.
+When the king sets up his altar and becomes immersed in faith, then great things can happen.

 The first line, yin, shows one who rescues another with the help of a strong and able horse.

-The second line, yang, shows the time of danger has passed, for the person in the first line has saved him/her.
-Both people seek refuge in the strong horse.
+The second line, yang, shows the time of danger has passed.
+The rescuer and the person rescued both seek refuge in the horse's strength.

 The fifth line, yang, shows a king calling out to his citizens, even though they've been forced out of their land.
 The king is in the proper position, so let him continue.

 The sixth line, yang, shows one who takes precautions to avoid a dangerous situation, just as one may cover their wounds.
 One must do what is possible, yet still keep out of trouble.

 This hexagram describes a state of moral degradation because people have turned cynical.
 The introduction offers a solution in the form of a metaphor.
 The king decides to trust in a higher power, that things will get better, so he sets up his altar.
 When the king immerses himself in faith, his confidence has the power to set things right.

 The subject of the first line, yin, rescues another person "with the help of a strong and able horse."

 The second line, yang, explains how the power of the horse is to get both people home and away from the troubling situation.